oesteban/hcph-sops/docs/data-management/mriqc.md

     ??? bug "A visual report is incomplete"

-        - [ ] Identify what failed in the "About > Errors" section of the visual report.
+        - [ ] Identify what failed in the subsection "Errors" of section "About" of the visual report.
         - [ ] Address the issue (e.g., out-of-memory when running a container) and re-run *MRIQC*.
-            Proceed as in the previous case by finding documentation on the *MRIQC* repository or NeuroStars.
+            Proceed as [earlier](#mriqc-failed) by finding documentation on the *MRIQC* repository or NeuroStars.

 - [ ] Visualize the first mosaic (background mosaic) and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#view-of-the-background-of-the-anatomical-image).

-    !!! tip "Do not hesitate to jump back and forth through sections while screening the visual report"
+    !!! tip "Do not hesitate to jump back and forth through sections while screening the visual report."

-- [ ] Scroll down to the zoom in the zoomed-in brain mosaic and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#zoomed-in-mosaic-view-of-the-brain).
+- [ ] Scroll down to the zoomed-in brain mosaic and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#zoomed-in-mosaic-view-of-the-brain).
-- [ ] Verify that no error is reported in the section "About > Errors".
-If there is, follow the procedure described in "*MRIQC* failed to produce all the expected visual reports".
+- [ ] Verify that no errors are reported in the subsection "Errors" of section "About".
+If there are, follow the procedure described in ["*MRIQC* failed to produce all the expected visual reports".](#mriqc-failed)
 - [ ] Assign a quality rating and indicate artifacts with the *Rating widget*.
-    To assign a quality rating, follow the .
+    To assign a quality rating:
-    - [ ] Open the *Rating widget* by clicking on it in the upper right corner of the *MRIQC* visual report.
+    - [ ] Open the *Rating widget* by clicking on the slider next to it in the upper right corner of the *MRIQC* visual report.
     - [ ] Open up the "Record specific artifacts" menu and select the artifacts that you spotted according to the [QA/QC criteria](qaqc-criteria-unprocessed.md).
-    - [ ] Assign a quality grade that reflects the number of artifacts you spotted and their severity, using the slider
+    - [ ] Assign a quality grade that reflects the number of artifacts you spotted and their severity, using the slider.
     - [ ] Optionally, you can write down any extra comment you might have about the data and indicate your level of confidence regarding your ratings in the "Extra details" menu.
 - [ ] Download the rating file as a JSON and add it to the derivatives dataset.